 We’re working with packaging experts at the Retail Institute at Leeds Beckett University on innovative ways to tackle these issues and our pledge is that we’ll share any solution we find with the industry, so that everyone can benefit.

 I think people are sometimes sceptical when businesses say they’re going to do something about whether they are actually taking it seriously, or if they’re just paying lip service.
-As far as I know, no other supermarket has a full-time Senior Manager for Plastic Reduction, so I hope that shows how serious we are!
 I live and breathe this every single day and I’m absolutely dedicated to making sure we do the right thing.